DIAGNijmegen/website-content/content/pages/projects/amara.md

 We hypothesize that the final AI algorithm for nodule malignancy prediction and its integration in nodule management protocols will 1) accelerate the time to diagnosis of malignant nodules, and 2) limit unnecessary nodule work-up

+## News
+* The AMARA project was covered in a new funding campaign by KWF:

+[youtube: i4sRss50Zms]

 ## Funding
 This research project is funded by the [Dutch Cancer Society](https://www.kwf.nl/en/english).
 The project is led by [member/colin-jacobs] and is a collaboration with investigators from Radboudumc, University Medical Center Groningen, Erasmus MC, UMC Utrecht and MUMC+.